lisp-polymorph/polymorph.stl/README.md

 # Overview

-(Note: not everything here is implemented yet, so this is also a roadmap)

 ## Systems
 ### Maths
 Ad hoc polymorphic:
 - Arithmetic operators `+`,`-`, `*`, `/`
 - Equality operators `=`, `/=`
 - Inequality operators `>`,`>=`, `<`,`<=`

 Parametric polymorphic:
 - `min` and `max` (based on `<`, currently any kind of parametric polymorphism is just a convention)

 ### Copy-cast
-As name suggests:
 Ad hoc polymorphic:
 - `cast` function, similar to `coerce`.
-- `copy`, currently two versions: `deep-copy` and `shallow-copy` Will probably be refactored to have ad-hoc `copy` and parametric deep/shallow versions.
+- `copy`, currently two versions: `deep-copy` and `shallow-copy`

+Will probably be refactored to have ad-hoc `copy` and parametric deep/shallow versions.

 ### Access
 Accessors to different properties.

 Ad hoc polymorphic:
 - `at` function, an extended version of `elt`.
 - `front/back`, first and last element of the container whenever that makes sense.
 Are SETDable.